-- (of a disease or tumor) spreading rapidly or highly invasive; difficult or impossible to treat successfully.
+- (of a disease or tumor) growing or spreading rapidly; highly invasive; difficult or impossible to treat successfully: aggressive brain lesions.

 - pertaining to a risky surgery or treatment, or to a medication that has grave side effects: aggressive chemotherapy.

 (of a plant) spreading more rapidly than is desirable; tending to spread where not wanted: The joe-pye weed may be too aggressive to contain in the small area you’ve designated.

 There are grammar debates that never die; and the ones highlighted in the questions in this quiz are sure to rile everyone up once again.
 Do you know how to answer the questions that cause some of the greatest grammar debates?